MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 <!--/RegistryMapped-->
 <!--SupportedValues-->
 Valid values:
-- 0 - disabled
+- 0 - disabled.
-- 1 - enabled (allow PKU2U authentication requests to this computer to use online identities.)
+- 1 - enabled (allow PKU2U authentication requests to this computer to use online identities).

 <!--/SupportedValues-->
 <!--/Policy-->